 This is the most-asked question in tungsten vs cobalt comparisons: what happens if my finger swells, or if I get the ring stuck?

-Cobalt can be resized by a jeweller within a roughly half-size window.
+Cobalt can be resized by a jeweler within a roughly half-size window.
 Anything bigger and the metal will be stressed past its working range.
-It can also be cut off in an emergency with standard jewelry shears or a rotary saw — the same tools an ER uses on titanium and gold.
+It can also be cut off in an emergency with standard jewelry shears or a rotary saw, the same tools an ER uses on titanium and gold.

 Tungsten can't be resized at all.
 The material is too hard to compress or stretch without cracking.
-What you can do — and what every reputable tungsten retailer offers — is a free size exchange: send the old ring back, get a new size sent out, no charge.
+What you can do, and what every reputable tungsten retailer offers, is a free size exchange: send the old ring back, get a new size sent out, no charge.
 Emergency removal is also straightforward despite the rumors.
-Tungsten is brittle, so paramedics use a vice-grip spreader to crack the ring at two points and it falls off in two pieces.
-No rotary saw, no risk of cutting the finger.
+Tungsten is brittle, so paramedics use a vice-grip spreader to crack the ring at two points and it falls off in two pieces, with no rotary saw and no risk of cutting the finger.
 Our dedicated post on whether a tungsten ring can be cut off walks through the procedure step by step.

 Which one should you choose?

-Pick cobalt if a bright, platinum-white color is your top priority, you want the option to resize within a small range, and you're willing to accept faster surface wear in exchange.
-Pick tungsten if you want maximum scratch resistance, a wider style range (black, gold accents, inlays, hammered finishes), and don't mind the heavier feel.
+Pick cobalt if a bright, platinum-white color is your top priority, you want a little resize room, and you'll accept faster surface wear in exchange.
+Pick tungsten for maximum scratch resistance, a wider style range (black, gold accents, inlays, hammered finishes), and you don't mind the heavier feel.

-For most guys cross-shopping these two metals, the deciding factor isn't durability — it's style.
-Cobalt looks like one thing: bright silver.
-Tungsten can look like a dozen things depending on the finish.
-If you've already chosen tungsten and you're comparing it against other alternatives, our tungsten vs titanium and tungsten vs ceramic guides cover the next layer of the decision.
-If you're cross-shopping with a silicone backup band, tungsten vs silicone covers that pairing, and our tungsten vs stainless steel breakdown handles the cheapest cross-shop comparison.
+For guys deciding between these two metals, the main deciding factor is style, not durability.
+Cobalt is bright silver, while tungsten can have many different looks based on finish.
+If you're already sold on tungsten and comparing other alternatives, our tungsten vs titanium and tungsten vs ceramic guides cover the next layer.
+Comparing silicone backup bands?
+We cover tungsten vs silicone and our tungsten vs stainless steel guide is the cheapest comparison.

 Common questions about tungsten vs cobalt